 [Section 86A inserted by No. 47 of 1989 s.
 5.]

-87. Effect of civil penalty in relation to future liability
+87. Reduction in debtor’s liability due to Act, effect of

 Where under this Act the liability of a debtor to a credit provider is reduced —

 (a) the amount of the reduction shall be set off against amounts that, but for the reduction, would become payable by the debtor to the credit provider; and